GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Results

 \paragraph{Relighting on real data} For real scenes, we select some objects with specular highlights from NeILF++~\cite{zhang_2023_neilfpp}, and the results are shown in \figref{fig:relit_neilf}.
 As there is no available ground truth, we only show the reference training views and some results under novel light conditions.
 Our method produces reasonable relighting results under novel lighting.
 Besides, our method achieves a balance between quality and training speed, enabling reflective surface modeling with only 25\% training time of TensoSDF and 13\% of NeRO.
 Our method supports real-time rendering with 200+ FPS, much faster than all NeRF-based and some Gaussian-based methods.

-\mycfiguret{ablation}{ablations.pdf}{The comparison between the relighting results (above) and normal (below) of the variants starting from baseline.} \paragraph{NVS} We also present the NVS results on the Glossy Blender dataset.
-The quantitative evaluation in terms of PSNR and SSIM is present in \tabref{tab:nvs_glossy}.
-Our method can provide high-quality NVS results with sharper highlights, which are present in the supplementary materials, revealing the wide applications of our method.
+\paragraph{NVS} We also present the NVS results on the Glossy Blender dataset and the Shiny Blender Dataset.
+The quantitative evaluation in terms of PSNR and SSIM is presented in Tables \ref{tab:nvs_glossy} and \ref{tab:shiny_nvs_psnr}.
+Our method can provide high-quality NVS results with sharper highlights, which are present in Figures \ref{fig:nvs_glossy} and \ref{fig:nvs_shiny}, revealing the wide applications of our method.
+Our method outperforms the existing Gaussian-based methods on most scenes.
+However, our method fails in the Coffee scene, as the deferred pipeline assumes an opaque surface, and the liquid in the Coffee does not meet the assumption.